 - Utilize a GMO- and pesticide-free feedstock

-- Reduce dependence on non-renewable oil, a key ingredient in conventional flexible foams
+- Reduce dependence on non-renewable oil, a key ingredient in conventional EVA foams

 Why we don’t farm our own algae

 The rise in global temperatures, excess nutrient runoff, and human activities like overfishing have contributed to an uncontrollable rise in algae growth—harming plant, animal, and human life—and greatly impacting aquaculture industries.
 Growing our own algae in large tanks is a costly endeavor that does nothing to solve the world’s growing algae problem.

 Introducing genetically-modified strains of algae into an ecosystem (should it leak into the environment), may also cause more harm and be difficult to control.
 No thank you.
 We have an overabundance of a highly renewable non-food feedstock wreaking havoc on our waterways.
 Let’s turn that negative into a positive, performance-driven economic masterpiece of innovation.